 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-The term “pro” is being tossed around so much it seems to have lost its meaning.
+The term “pro” is being tossed around so much that it seems to have lost its meaning.
 It doesn’t necessarily mean that you need to be a professional user to make full of it anymore, now it just signifies the best that a particular company has to offer.
 In this case, that company is Apple.
-The Powerbeats Pro and AirPods Pro are two very different looking earbuds with the exact same price point of $249.
+The Beats Powerbeats Pro and AirPods Pro are two very different earbuds with basically the same price point.
 So which one is better for you, the best Beats in-ears or the best AirPods?

 Do the AirPods Pro or Beats Powerbeats Pro have a better fit?

 The answer to this question seems like a no-brainer at first glance, but it’s not so simple.
 The original AirPods is notorious for having a terrible fit, but that was fixed with the AirPods Pro which makes this a way cleaner fight.
 Now, these come with three pairs of ear tips that snap on easily to the end of the earbuds thanks to a proprietary system giving them a much more versatile fit in the ear that most people can make use of.
 So they no longer have the terrible fit and isolation problems that plagued the originals.

 The Powerbeats Pro on the other hand also comes with three different sized ear tips, but it has an ear hook design as well.
 This gives the buds a slight edge when it comes to how they fit.
 Even if the nozzle falls out of your ear, at least you know they’ll be held in place by the ear hook.
 Anyone who has ever dropped a single true wireless earbud on the street knows how helpful having an around-ear hook can be.

 Is the Powerbeats Pro better for working out than the AirPods Pro?